-This table shows results of regressions where the outcome variable is a dummy equal to one if the farmer reported selling any output to the cooperative.
+This table shows results of regressions where the outcome variable is a dummy equal to one if the groundnut sample complied with EU phytosanitary standards.
 Panel A presents Intention-To-Treat results where the outcome is regressed on treatment status.
 Panel B presents 2SLS results where adoption (as measured in cooperative administrative data) is instrumented by treatment status.
-Column (2) additionally includes an interaction with the reported age of the baseline respondent, and column (3) includes an interaction with a dummy equal to one if the farmer reported at baseline keeping any groundnut production for home consumption.
-In panel B, the 2SLS regressions additionally include treatment interacted with the cooperative dummy as a second instrument.
-All regressions include commune fixed effects to account for stratified randomization of treatment assignment.
-Standard errors are clustered at the treatment assignment (village) level.
-See Table B.5 for corresponding results using an additional measure of adoption and with additional baseline controls included.
+Columns (2) and (3) include an interaction with a dummy equal to one if the village was predicted to be at high risk given agro-climatic conditions experienced during the growing season.
+See Appendix C for details.
+In panel B, the 2SLS regression additionally includes treatment interacted with the predicted high risk dummy as a second instrument.
+Standard errors are clustered at the treatment assignment (village) level and bootstrapped in columns (2) and (3).
+See Table B.3 for a longer table including an additional measure of adoption and estimates including additional baseline controls.